becp12/ConsoleLog/README.md

 I know that's happened to me, more than once.

 In this app you can:
-- Add games to your game collection
-- Browse an extensive gaming database
+- Browse an extensive gaming database (via [IGDB](https://www.igdb.com/))
 - View various information about games
+- Add Games to your Game Collection
-- Add play sessions to any games that are in your Collection (including date, time, duration and notes!)
+- Add Play Sessions to any games that are in your Collection (including date, time, duration and notes!)

 Why not follow [this link](https://consolelogapp.herokuapp.com/) and get started?